thesadru/disnake/docs/api.rst

         This doesn't require :attr:`Intents.members` within a guild context, but due to Discord not providing updated user information in a direct message it's required for direct messages to receive this event.
-        Consider using :func:`on_raw_reaction_add` if you need this and do not otherwise want to enable the members intent.
+        Consider using :func:`on_raw_reaction_add` if yo need this and do not otherwise want to enable the members intent.

     :param reaction: The current state of the reaction.